Rollout guide

 The sequence

-What the fix looks like
+What a safer rollout looks like

 Why this matters